taggartgorman/mode-s-demodulator-ts/README.md

 ## Acknowledgement

-This project is a JavaScript port of the popular [dump1090](https://github.com/antirez/dump1090) project by Salvatore Sanfilippo.
+This project is a TypeScript port of the JavaScript port of the popular [dump1090](https://github.com/antirez/dump1090) project by Salvatore Sanfilippo.
 It modularizes the code into separate functions and removes all non-essentials, so that only the demodulation and decoding logic is